Broken Statues book cover

 A band of fighters seeks a blacksmith who can forge the one blade meant to kill a beast that burned a city to ash.
 Myth, steel, and ambition intertwine on a dragon hunt where creation may be deadlier than destruction.

-He always found the real world to be too constrictive, and his daydreaming gave birth to countless characters and places that don't belong to it.
-Broken Statues is his first published collection.
+I always found the real world to be too constrictive, and my daydreaming gave birth to countless characters and places that don't belong to it.
+Broken Statues is my first published work of fiction, containing stories I've been working on from 2020 to 2024.

 Frequently Asked